Generic selectors

 Figure 10:

-(a) Axial proton density fat saturated (PDFS) image of a 34 years old patient with history of sports injury to the left knee shows a displaced fragment arising from the posterior horn and body of the lateral meniscus at 5 o’clock position (arrow). (b) Coronal proton density fat saturated (PDFS) image of the same patient shows the displaced lateral meniscal fragment in the intercondylar region (arrow).
+(a) Axial proton density fat saturated (PDFS) image of a 34 years old patient with a history of sports injury to the left knee shows a displaced fragment arising from the posterior horn and body of the lateral meniscus at 5 o’clock position (arrow). (b) Coronal proton density fat saturated (PDFS) image of the same patient shows the displaced lateral meniscal fragment in the intercondylar region (arrow).

 CONCLUSION